vitorn1234/Codility-exercises/README.md

 https://app.codility.com/programmers/lessons/1-iterations/

-Some might still have some issues, was cleaning up and i think i clean more lines than i should
+Some issues might still remain.
+I was cleaning up and think I removed more lines than I should have.

 Ones outside folder need to be rechecked